theuddeshya/Rigveda/docs/ACCESSIBILITY.md

 # Accessibility Guide

-This document tracks accessibility improvements and compliance with WCAG 2.1 AA standards for the Rigveda Explorer application.
+This document tracks accessibility improvements and compliance with WCAG 2.1 AA standards for the Rigveda application.

 ## Accessibility Goals